 5. Get sucked into the flow of Anarkali Bazaar

-Anarkali is a massive shopping street in Lahore overflowing with wares, foods, and bodies.
+Anarkali is a massive shopping street in Lahore overflowing with wares, foods, and bodies, and is a must-visit place in Lahore.
 Whether you’re questing for a specific item, or just want to watch aunties harass salesmen, Anarkali is a great place to observe Lahoris doing their thing.
 Anarkali is one of the most interesting bazaars in Lahore, and its side streets are a joy to explore.

-6. Find a feminine side of Lahore at Bibi Pak Daman.
+6. Find the feminine side of Lahore at Bibi Pak Daman.

 Deep within the maze of Muhammad Nagar—Muhammad Neighborhood—lies six ladies in repose.
 So they say, anyway.